bahrus/carbon-copy/README.md

 Copy a template inside a DOM node.

-For basic functionality, use the b-c-c.js (or b-c-c.iife.js), element name:  b-c-c  It is ~1.5 kb minified and gzipped.
-It's functionality doesn't include the sections starting with "Adding string properties".
+For basic functionality, use the b-c-c.js (or b-c-c.iife.js), element name:  b-c-c  It is ~1.2 kb minified and gzipped.
+It just clones the source template into the innerHTML of gthe element.

 For the full functionality, use element c-c, which is defined by file c-c.js.  carbon-copy.js is an iife version of c-c.js.
-It is ~2.0 kb minifed and gzipped.
+It is ~2.2 kb minifed and gzipped.

 Syntax: